Nidhish-Agarwal/E-Commerce/README.md

 - We have made the prodeuct schmea to define the structure using Mongoose
 - Built a POST endpoint to receive product data and validate and save the details to MongoDB
 - We have used cloudinary to efficiently store and manage photos and video uploads

+## Milestone - 11

+In this milestone we have added the functionality to fetch all the product details from the database

+### Key Features:

+- Have added function to fetch the product deatils in product.controller.js
+- Added a new route to product.route.js
+- Tested this function using Postman get request